vibaotram/baseDmux/README.md

 # BASEcalling and DeMUltipleXing
 ## workflow for ONT sequencing data

-The workflow will be available in local computer as well as cluster environment.
+The workflow will be (not now) available in local computer as well as cluster environment.

 ### Install